Essential oils for the winter blues

 Paradoxically, some oils that boost your mood can work in similar ways as the calming ones—by easing stress.

 However, they’re not especially relaxing.
 Instead, they stimulate an invigorating flow of energy through your body.
 These oils clear your head!
 They help you feel awake and lively, giving you a fresh perspective and the motivation to get moving!
-Along with the citruses, cardamom (Elettaria cardamomum), peppermint (Mentha × piperita), and rosemary ct camphor (Rosmarinus officinalis ct camphor) are great examples!
+Along with the citruses, cardamom essential oil (Elettaria cardamomum), peppermint essential oil (Mentha × piperita), and rosemary ct camphor essential oil (Rosmarinus officinalis ct camphor) are great examples!

-Embrace optimism with a ready-to-use blend of uplifting oils!FEEL SUBLIME!
+Embrace optimism with a ready-to-use blend of uplifting oils: Sublime!

 More tips: nurture your circadian rhythm